ayoayco/blog/privacy.md

 ### How do you get my consent?

-When you provide us with personal information to register as a Full Hacker Insider or to subscribe to our emails or news letters, we imply that you consent to our collecting it and using it for that specific reason only.
+When you provide us with personal information to register as a Ayos Blog Insider or to subscribe to our emails or news letters, we imply that you consent to our collecting it and using it for that specific reason only.

 If we ask for your personal information for a secondary reason, like marketing, we will either ask you directly for your expressed consent, or provide you with an opportunity to say no.